siebrencosijn/Fingerprint-Block/README.md

 In FP-Block 2.0, the information of properties to change by preventing font detection and canvas fingerprinting have their own constants.

+## How to increase the amount of fingerprints
+The default number of fingerprints used by FP-Block 2.0 is 480480.
+If more fingerprints are needed, the amount of combinations can be increased by uncommenting languages in `data/browser_data.js`.